 Multiple Performance Metrics.
-The short-term incentive plan uses multiple
+The short-term incentive plan uses multiple performance measures that encourage employees to focus on the overall strength of the business rather than a single financial measure.

 Award Cap.
 STI awards payable to any individual are capped.